 Artificial intelligence (AI) is transforming the world of business at an unprecedented rate.
 This technology is revolutionizing the future of work, from recruitment and employee engagement to learning and development.
 Indeed, despite the recent spike in popularity largely thanks to the public launch of ChatGPT in November 2022, many organizations and industries are already reshaping their workflows with the help of artificial intelligence.

 With a deep history in organizational innovation, it’s no surprise McDonald’s is at the front of the queue.
-It rolled out a talent-hiring platform from Paradox, re-branded by McDonald’s as McHire, to company-owned restaurants and offered as an optional program to franchisees in the US and Canada in 2019 and has since been adapted for the UK and Ireland.
-As many organizations only just begin to consider how generative AI could reshape their full employee lifecycle, McDonald’s UK&I restaurants are already reaping the rewards.
+In 2019, it rolled out talent hiring platform from Paradox, re-branded as McHire, to company-owned restaurants, and offered the platform as an optional program to franchisees in the US and Canada.
+It has since adapted McHire for the UK and Ireland.
+As many organizations only just begin to consider how generative AI could reshape their full employee lifecycle, McDonald’s restaurants in the UK and Ireland are already reaping the rewards.

 Following the introduction of McHire, 1,450 McDonald’s restaurants in the UK and Ireland have seen:

 - Time-to-hire reduced by nearly 65%